leozulfiu/eink-backend/README.md

 Use the following command in the root project folder: `docker build -t eink-backend-image .`

+If the image should be run on an armv7 host, use the following command:
+`docker buildx build --platform linux/arm/v7 -t eink-backend-image .`

 ## Export image as tar archive and import it onto another host

 1. Export image as file: `docker save --output eink-backend-image.tar eink-backend-image`